 Apply for a passport and identity card for Dutch citizens without a fixed domicile

-Do you have Dutch citizenship (nationality) but no fixed address or place of residence?
-Then you can apply for a passport or identity card at a number of municipalities.
+Do you have Dutch citizenship (nationality), but no fixed address or place of residence?
+You can apply for a Dutch passport or identity card in a number of municipalities in the Netherlands.

-Are you applying for an identity card that will be valid on 1 January 2021 or later?
-You can use it to login on DigiD.
+You can use the new identity cards (valid as of 1 January 2021) to log in to DigiD.
 Once you have logged in, you can easily arrange your government, healthcare, education and pension fund affairs.
-After collecting your identity card from the municipality, you will receive a letter from DigiD within 5 working days.
-You can then login to DigiD with your card.
-Also see www.digid.nl/en.
+After you collect your identity card at the municipality, you will receive a letter from DigiD within 5 working days.
+You can then log in to DigiD with the card.
+Also see Begin external link: www.digid.nl/en(External link), end external link..

 • You have Dutch citizenship (nationality).